handtruth/mctools/README.md

 println("Is Alex model?: ${textures.isAlex}")
 ```

-Thats all.
+That's all.
 If you need more, you can create an issue in this repository
 or even create a pull request ;)

 ### Chat Message